Return To Honor Roll Page

 There is no contact information for the next of kin.

-On 30 May 1968 SGT Apmineo "Manny" Lara was the Noncommissioned Officer In Charge (NCOIC) of a patrol of two gun jeeps that were ambushed by the Viet Cong in An Hoa Hung Village shortly after departing Outpost #3.
-The enemy opned fire with small arms and a Rocket Propelled Grenade round.
-SGT Lara was seriously wounded in the leg during the ambush and later died at an evacuation hospital.
+On 28 May 1968 SGT Apimenio Lara was the Noncommissioned Officer In Charge (NCOIC) of a patrol of two gun jeeps that were ambushed at 2320 hours by the Viet Cong in An Hoa Hung Village shortly after departing Outpost-2.
+The enemy opened fire with small arms and a Rocket Propelled Grenade round.
+SGT Lara was seriously wounded in the leg during the ambush and died on 30 May at an evacuation hospital.

 On 2 June 1968, at 0800 hours memorial services were held at the 89th MP Group Chapel for SGT Lara, C Company.
 The eulogy was given by the Battalion Commander, LTC Zane V. Kortum.